RAG Pipeline Evaluation Using DeepEval

 - input: Which mountain range influenced the split of the regions?

-- actual output: The Tehachapi mountain range influenced the split of the regions in California.
+- actual output: The mountain range that influenced the split of the regions is the Tehachapi Mountains.

 - expected output: None